ryanmcdonough/lexplore/README.md

 # Extracting Structured JSON from Documents with Langchain and Pydantic

-This repository contains code for extracting structured data from multi-party Non-Disclosure Agreements (NDAs) using Large Language Models (LLMs).
+This repository contains code for extracting structured data from legal documents using Large Language Models (LLMs).
 We use Langchain to create prompts and Pydantic to ensure the extracted data conforms to our defined schema.

 Based on https://github.com/Zipstack/structured-extraction